Business Rate Reductions

 Don’t forget: if you move into, out of, or within Worcester you need to let us know as this will affect your bill.

 Please contact us with the details.

 Businesses in a Rural Settlement could qualify for Mandatory or Discretionary Rural Rate Relief on their Non Domestic Rates bill.

 A Rural Settlement is a defined area with a population of less than 3000.

-To qualify for Mandatory Relief, the business premises must be the only Post Office, general store, public house or petrol filling station in the rural settlement.
+To qualify for Mandatory Relief, the business premises must be the only Post Office, general store, or petrol filling station in the rural settlement.
 Food shops may also qualify for relief and do not need to be the only food shop in the rural settlement.
 See below for more details.